ssjw/new-host-setup/backup-pi-configuration.md

 ## How to SSH into the Pi to Unlock the Encrypted Disks

+I didn't spend enough time with this to get it to work, so disregard.

 Much of this section copied verbatim from [http://paxswill.com/blog/2013/11/04/encrypted-raspberry-pi/].